tkucic/tkucic.github.io/_posts/speedtests/2022-4-1-string-operations.markdown

 vTest6.ExecTime := LTIME() - vTest6.OldTime;
 ```

-NOTE: This is roughly the same time as moving string[255] 1 000 000 times which is expected as one character resolves to a byte, it is just a representation of the byte to be ascii string
+NOTE: This is roughly the same time as moving string[255] 1 000 000 times which is expected as one character resolves to a byte, it is just a representation of the byte to be ASCII string

 #### Conclusions

 Maybe its not that bad to use strings after all.
-Ofcourse, if possible to use numbers instead of strings, it is better as memory and execution time is decreased.
+Of course, if it is possible to use numbers instead of strings, it would be better as the memory and execution time is decreased.
 This also depends on the platform the code is running, how well it handles strings but in the end it's the same as if it would handle byte arrays.

 Now, what people usually mean when saying "Don't use strings in the code" is: